top of page

 New Works Initiative

-our second season-long partnership with
+our third season-long partnership with

 the Process Series

-both directed by Joseph Megel
+directed by Joseph Megel

 presented by